thomluther/ha-anker-solix/INFO.md

 ## Switching between different Anker Power accounts

 The integration will setup the entities with unique IDs based on device serials or a combination of serial numbers.
 This makes them truly unique and provides the advantage that the same entities can be re-used after switching the integration configuration to another shared account.
-While the entity history is not lost, it implies that you cannot configure different accounts at the same time when they share a system.
+While the entity history is not lost, it implies that you cannot configure different accounts at the same time **once they share a system**.
 Otherwise, it would cause HA setup errors because of non unique entities.
-Therefore, new integration hub configurations are validated and not allowed when they share systems or devices with an active hub configuration.
+Therefore, new integration hub configurations are validated and not allowed if they share systems or devices with an active hub configuration.
 Up to release 2.1.0, if you wanted to switch between your main and shared account, you had to delete first the active configuration and then create a new configuration with the other account.
-When the devices and entities for the configured account will be created, deleted entities will be re-activated if their data is accessible via Api for the configured account.
+While the devices and entities for the configured account will be created, deleted entities will be re-activated if their data is accessible via Api for the configured account.
 That means if you switch from your main account to the shared account, only a subset of entities will be re-activated.
 The other deleted entities and their history data may remain available until your configured HA recorder interval is over.
 The default HA recorder history interval is 10 days.

 Starting with HA 2024.04, there is a new option to 'Reconfigure' an active integration hub configuration.
 This integration reconfiguration capability has been implemented with integration version 2.1.0 and allows a simplified, direct account reconfiguration from the integration's menu as shown in following example:
 ![Reconfigure][reconfigure-img]

 > [!NOTE]
 > While changing your active configuration to another account, the same actions and validations will be performed in background as via configuration entry deletion and re-creation.
-Using another account that shares any system or device with any active configuration except the modified one is not allowed.
+Using another account that shares any system or device with any active hub configuration except the modified one is not allowed.
 Once the configuration change is confirmed for the new or same account, all devices and entities will be unregistered and therefore removed, and afterwards recreated to adjust for the manageable entities of that modified account.
 Confirming a reconfiguration to the same account can therefore be used as workaround to clear orphaned entities.
 Those can occur when you recreate or reconfigure your power systems in the Anker app or change alias names for existing devices, since that alias name is used for automated entity_id generation.

 ## How to create a second Anker Power account